Hoverbear/rust-education-paper/paper.md

 ## Borrow and Move: Lose the GC

 Memory management is hard, that's why programmers invented the garbage collector.
-These days there are tracing GCs, generational GCs, and all sorts of exotic algorithms to sweep up unused memory.
+These days there are mark-and-sweep GCs, tracing GCs, generational GCs, and all sorts of exotic algorithms to sweep up unused memory.
 This all arises from the assumption that compilers cannot perform enough static analysis to accurately trace the lifetime of a value throughout the execution of a program.
 For many languages this is quite true, C being one of the primary offenders.
 In Rust there is the notion of moving, copying, and referencing.

 Like C and C++, Rust features a powerful pointer system that allows programmers to make fine-grain, informed decisions about how values are stored, passed, and represented.
 Rust goes a step further, introducing the distinction between *immutably borrowing* (`&`), *mutably borrowing* (`&mut`), *copying* (`Copy` trait), and *moving* values.
 At any given time there may be any number of *immutable borrows*, meanwhile there may only be one *mutable borrow*, and a value may not be used in the function once it has been *moved* out.